sensepost/birp/Readme.md

 Also, you can drop into python and examine the screen object directly.

+* Search History

+Here you can perform a case sensitive search to find transactions with screens that contain certain text.

 * Save History

 You can save your history to a file, and load it again later with the -l switch on the command line.
 You need to save it to a unique filename.

+* Python Console

+The tool is not done yet, and right now there are lots of good reasons to be able to play with the objects directly.
+You can drop into an IPython embedded shell at various places.
+BIRP has a fairly useful set of python objects that you can interrogate, and I have made sure they have useful pythonic output (str/repr).
+The top object is the "history" which contains a list on "transactions".
+You can interrogate the last transaction added by referring to history.last().
+Each transaction has a request and response screen object.
+So, for example, to get a list of all hidden fields in the last response from the server you could use: history.last().response.hidden_fields

+For further detail, it would be best to view the tn3270.py module.

 Pre-requisites:
 ---------------